johanf85/home-assistant-heating-configuration/descriptionVoorEnum.md

 *   Making a way to control the radiator valves within Home Assistant.
 As a wired solution is preferred, a possibility is using a zone valve (quite expensive) or a heating actuator.
 A heating actuator is usually used for floor heating distribution, but might also be suitable for a radiator.
 Also an interesting and cost effective way is presented here: [Hacking a Eqiva EQ-3 thermostatic radiator valve.](https://www.youtube.com/watch?v=LlPHrdXHBTU)

 *   Making use of OpenTherm.
 The [Opentherm module](http://ihormelnyk.com/opentherm_adapter) made by Ihor Melnyk is suitable for doing that.
 Already been fiddling around with this idea, see [my community post.](https://community.home-assistant.io/t/help-needed-with-arduino-sketch-opentherm-module-by-ihor-melnyk/273595/4)

+*   Making more input variables.
+I can probably do some more of these for instance setting the time the someone home status is turned of when no motion detection.
+Setting variables helps for not having to open the automations every time.

+*   Using thermal sensors for presence detection with for instance the Omron D6T sensors.

-## Links to other similar
+## Links to  similar

 I used these webpages for inspiration: